WadhwaniAI/PestVisionChallenge/README.md

 Participants are encouraged to think creatively, experiment, and innovate in synthetic data generation and/or model training/fine-tuning strategies to boost their models' performance on a hidden real-world test set.

+## Data

+### Synthetic Data
+The synthetic data is generated using the code in the `synthetic_data_generation` directory.
+It comprises background images sourced from the [Paddy disease classification dataset](!https://www.kaggle.com/competitions/paddy-disease-classification/data) and [RiceLeafs dataset](!https://www.kaggle.com/datasets/shayanriyaz/riceleafs), along with foreground pests from the [IP102 dataset](!https://github.com/xpwu95/IP102).
+The synthesis process involves blending the foreground pests onto the background crops using [Deep Image Blending](!https://github.com/owenzlz/DeepImageBlending) and [PCTNet image harmonization from libcom](!https://libcom.readthedocs.io/en/latest/image_harmonization.html) methods.

+#### Foreground Pests
+The foreground pests consist of images sourced from the , which encompasses 102 classes of insects and pests.

+#### Background Crops
+The background crops are images sourced from the Paddy disease classification dataset and the RiceLeafs dataset.

+### Evaluation Data
+The evaluation data comprises real-world images of crops infested with pests.
+These images serve as the basis for evaluating the performance of pest detection models in real-world scenarios.

 ## Setup

 1. Clone the repository: